mfrisbey/WebServer/README.md

 * Maven Usage
     * The project uses Maven for simple compilation and resolution of dependencies.
     * The server is packaged into a single uber jar for convenient execution.
-    * Development modules are versioned using Maven's SNAPSHOT convention, whereas releases are versioned with SNAPSHOTS.
+    * Development modules are versioned using Maven's SNAPSHOT convention, whereas releases are versioned without SNAPSHOTS.
     * Modules are versioned independently from one another.
 For example, WebServerLib maintains its own version number that is only updated when changes are made to the module.